bmershon/image-sources/README.md

 # Notes

 Sometimes there are errors in calculating **normal faces**.
 I've tried to address this problem with some **numerical precision** "shims".
-Naturally, without having gone through rigorous unit-testing for this assignment, I'm sure there are lots of cases that break the code that I have not yet found.
+This error was introduced with the addition of bounding box calculations and likely results from a bug in the AABB mesh that is created and used for testing intersections.